The Ins and Outs of Jumbo Mortgages

 Interest Rates On Jumbo Mortgages

-Jumbo mortgage loan down payments have also loosened up along with interest rates.
-In the past, you would have to put up to 30% of the total home purchase price as a down payment, but depending on underwriting criteria, you may be able to get away with as little as 10-15% down now.
+Down payment requirements for jumbo loans have also loosened up.
+In the past, you may have needed to put down as much as 30% of the total home purchase price, but now you may be able to get away with as little as 10-15% down, depending on the lender’s underwriting criteria.

 Who Is A Jumbo Mortgage Best For?

-Jumbo loans are best for people who are on the path of becoming high net-worth individuals.
-This group of people is often referred to as HENRY, which stands for “high earners, not rich yet.”
-They are high-income earners making an estimated $250,000 to $500,000 annually.
+Jumbo loans are best suited for high-net-worth individuals, often referred to as “HENRYs” (high earners, not rich yet).
+This group typically includes high-income earners making an estimated $250,000 to $500,000 annually.

-People who fall into this demographic might not have the wealth at hand needed to buy a luxury home outright, but they usually have very good credit scores and credit history.
-They also typically have an established retirement account with high enough amounts that meet the reserve requirements to qualify for jumbo loans.
+HENRYs may not have the wealth needed to buy a luxury home outright, but they usually have excellent credit scores, credit history, and established retirement accounts that meet the reserve requirements for jumbo loans.

-If this describes your current financial and credit situation, and you have been eyeing a well-appointed property, you may want to consider applying for a jumbo loan.
+If this describes your current financial and credit situation, and you have been eyeing a special property, you may want to consider applying for a jumbo loan.

 Reasons Why A Jumbo Loan May Be A Good Option for You